 • LipiFlow Thermal Pulsation treatment

-• Fitting of Dissolvable and Permanent punctal plugs to create a reservoir of tears on the surface of the eye.
+• Fitting of Dissolvable and Permanent punctal plugs to create a reservoir of tears

 There is no cure for ocular surface disease, but it can be managed well with treatments once the cause is understood.
 We offer flexible payment plans to cover your ongoing clinical care and home delivery of products for ocular surface health maintenance.